 Administering Body: Hellenic Ministry of Culture and Sports

 Design Team: Niki and Zoe Moskofoglou of on • entropy; Eleftheria Deko, Domnika Gregoriades (design); Daphne Stylianou, Zoe Moskofoglou (research); Production: Giorgos Malekakis (photography); Vassilis Sfakianopoulos (mapping director); dtmh (video); Nikos Eleftheras (music)

 Supporting Bodies: NEON; Upstream; Nopera; Dionysos Marble; Foundation of the Hellenic World; Martinos Art and Antiques

 London Design Biennale 2018 Public Medal

-PALOPÓ SHOWS HOW A PROJECT TO PAINT A WHOLE TOWN IN VIBRANT PATTERNS INSPIRED BY THEIR ANCESTRAL TEXTILE PATTERNS IS TRANSFORMING ITS ECONOMY AND INSTILLING HOPE FOR ITS FUTURE.
+PALOPÓ SHOWED HOW A PROJECT TO PAINT A WHOLE TOWN IN VIBRANT PATTERNS INSPIRED BY THEIR ANCESTRAL TEXTILE PATTERNS TRANSFORMED ITS ECONOMY AND INSTILLED HOPE FOR ITS FUTURE.

-The floating installation of contemporary geometric forms resemble the multi-colored houses of the town designed and developed by Diego Olivero from Olivero Bland Studio while a textile mobile, designed by Zyle using repurposed local textiles, hints at the volcanic mountains that surround it.
-“Through the materials, colors and whimsical feeling that everything is floating, we wish to bring a dreamlike feeling of hope,” says Santamarina – Cultural Attaché.
+The floating installation of contemporary geometric forms resembled the multi-colored houses of the town designed and developed by Diego Olivero from Olivero Bland Studio while a textile mobile, designed by Zyle using repurposed local textiles, hinted at the volcanic mountains that surround it.
+“Through the materials, colors and whimsical feeling that everything is floating, we wish to bring a dreamlike feeling of hope,” said Santamarina – Cultural Attaché.

 - Administering Body: Embassy of Guatemala in the United Kingdom of Great Britain and Northern Ireland